The AIDA model is gone. As modern marketing evolves, this once-indispensable pillar is pushed to the past tense; it’s rendered as obsolete.

 If the homepage is your “table of contents” of the book, then your landing page is “a single chapter” (blockquote).

 The homepage presents all products and all the services that you offer.
-The lead capture page has just one.
+The free lead capture page has just one.
 It focuses on promoting one thing – your lead magnet.

 This is why your homepage will have many internal links to different parts of the website.
 The cardinal rule of landing pages is to have minimal navigation.